peteroupc/peteroupc.github.io/bernoulli.md

 4. Generate a number that is 1 with probability _x_ * _x_/(_y_ * _y_), or 0 otherwise.
 If the number is 0, return 0.
 5. [**Sample from the number _u_**](#Implementation_Notes) twice.
 If either of these calls returns 0, return 0.
 Otherwise, go to step 2.

-Observing that the even-parity construction used in the Flajolet paper is equivalent to the two-coin algorithm, which is uniformly fast, the algorithm above can be made uniformly fast as follows:
+Observing that the even-parity construction used in the Flajolet paper is equivalent to the two-coin algorithm, which has bounded expected running time for all _&lambda;_ parameters, the algorithm above can be modified as follows:

 1. Generate an unbiased random bit.
 If that bit is 1 (which happens with probability 1/2), return 1.
 2. Generate a uniform(0, 1) random variate _u_, if it wasn't generated yet.